dantleech/blog/content/posts/2025/15-11-space.md

 ```

 A new developer joins and has to integrate monitoring into the platform, they
-believe they used DDD in their last job, and, after discussing with the team,
+believe they used DDD in their last job and are looking for a promtion:
-they decide to implement a DDD approach going forward, and agree to clear up
-the other code later:

 ```text
 src/